Listen To Bindii…And Say Farewell To Khaki Weed

 Cultural controls lead to success

 Long term control of bindii means consistently improving your lawn care.
 So repeat this three week programme in autumn and spring.

 Most people just want to know about the quick fix bindii control.
 My grandad’s iron-based remedy, over a hundred years old, kills bindii in 24 hours, and most people leave it at that.
 But bindii seed remains viable in the soil for many years to germinate in bare patches.
-Repeated applications of iron sulphate in itself isn’t the answer, because it gradually acidifies the soil, favouring bindii.
+Repeated applications of iron sulphate in itself isn’t the answer, because it acidifies the soil, and a low soil pH favours bindii.

 The worst mistake is to buy the popular ‘weed & feed’ chemicals.
 The herbicides they use are dangerous and they’re unpredictable.
-Developed for use in a cool temperate climate, these highly volatile poisons rapidly evaporate when temperatures exceed 21˚C. Poisonous vapour is easily wafted by breezes to damage plants – often your neighbours’.
-And residues continue evaporating, poisoning for longer than you’d expect – lawns become toxic hazards for kids, pets and wildlife.
+Developed for use in a cool temperate climate, these highly volatile poisons rapidly evaporate when temperatures exceed 21˚C. Poisonous vapour is easily wafted by breezes to damage plants – often in your neighbour’s garden.
+And residues continue evaporating from sprayed areas, poisoning for longer than you’d expect – lawns become toxic hazards for kids, pets and wildlife.

-I expect that gardeners and councils all around SE Qld are spraying their sick turf with volatile pesticides right now.
-But there’s no short cut to good turf.
+I expect that gardeners and councils all around SE Qld are spraying their abused turfed areas with pesticides right now.

 What are your weeds telling you?